 But were the good old days really so good?
 Hierarchical systems replicate parent–child relationships and create dependency.
 Worse yet, authority-based systems are a breeding ground for abuse of power and are prone to creating oppressive work environments.

 Leading without relying on authority is a higher evolutionary skill.
-It supports the development of adult-adult relationships based on mutual objectives.
-And it helps create work environments grounded in respect for human dignity.
+It supports developing adult relationships based on mutual objectives and creates work environments grounded in respect for human dignity.

 8 Ways to Influence Without Relying on Authority